wbazant/markerAlignmentsPaper/paper.md

-### Reporting taxa
+## Reporting taxa
 ```
 to do:
 this is about how the software makes calls on the taxon level
-currently we sequentially apply a few filters and transforms - this doesn't even describe them all
+currently we sequentially apply a few filters and transforms
+(this doesn't even describe them all)
 the unknown taxon transform doesn't work as well as it should yet

 get some clarity on the method and try to improve it?
 ```

-#### Filter built from marker clusters
+### Filter built from marker clusters
 Clusterings of markers which attract similar matches allows for classifying taxa by having each marker cluster "vote" for its taxon, based on how that taxon's markers do in that cluster.
 This can be done in a number of ways as long as the marker clusters are required to only be approximately correct.

 We choose to measure how good an alignment is through match identity - a number of bases that agree between query and reference divided by the alignment length.
 Then for each marker cluster, we compute an average for all matches in the cluster, as well as an average for matches in each marker.
 Then we discard taxa where less than half of each taxon's markers that are at least average in their cluster.